Mogaudium/Distributed_Systems/README.txt

 3. Register the user with username and password and then log in

 Start Microservices: Run Chinese_Spotify.py.
-This script automatically launches all necessary microservices, servers, and the load balancer.
+This script automatically launches all necessary microservices, servers, the load balancer and a script to download all the required dependecies.

 Microservices for registration, login, audio listing, and streaming will start on ports 5003, 5004, 5010, and 5020 respectively.
 Server instances will start on ports 5000, 5001, and 5002.